 These have a jumbo grip(dimensions LxWxH 7.56 x 0.94 x 6.1 inches) so almost an inch in diameter.
 It is perfect for children’s hands because of its thick size, which provides for a stronger grip- exactly what you need to practice with.

 It has a lead with a diameter of 10 mm that cannot be broken.
 Strokes that are thick and gentle with 18 vibrant hues to choose from.
 You can try one of these separately under the price point of 5$.
-Check them out here pick to choose few colors and try them with your child!
+Check them out here, choose few colors and try them with your child!
 These helped my child to maintain the 3 finger modified grasp and eventually shift to a pincer grasp without prompts.

 Gluing skills: Use colored glue sticks.